-Due to COVID-19, the Province of Ontario has also decided to postpone the 2020 Assessment Update
+In response to the COVID-19 pandemic, the Province of Ontario announced a decision to postpone the 2020 Assessment Update

-which would have seen MPAC update the assessed value of every property in Ontario this year.
-Instead, property assessments for 2021 will continue to be based on 2020 values, unless there has been a change to the property.
+which would have seen MPAC update the assessed value of every property in Ontario.
+Instead, property assessments for 2021 will be a repeat of 2020 values, unless there has been a change to the property.

 We are a law firm with a practice restricted to property tax and assessment matters.
 We assist property owners throughout Ontario obtain fair and equitable property tax assessments.
 Our legal professionals are ready to start reducing your taxes today.

 We provide a free professional service to review any MPAC assessed value.